**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Crown material

-Step 1: Glue on body fabric.
+Step 8b.
+Glue on the body fabric.

-Step 2: Attach belt.
+Step 8c.
+Attach the belt.

-Step 3: Glue on crown.
+Step 8d.
+Glue on the crown.

-For the first wise man’s crown, I folded a piece of ribbon in half and wrapped it around the head so that it was higher in front and lower in the back.
-The ribbon had wire in it along the edges, so it held it’s shape when I pinched it into a point on top.
-[See below.]
+For the first wise man's crown, I folded a piece of ribbon in half and wrapped it around the head so that it was higher in front and lower in the back.

-For the second wise man, I folded the ribbon in 4th’s because it was a wide ribbon.
-I wanted to make a simple crown that would wrap around the top of the wise man’s head.
-I glued it in place.
-[See below.]
+For the second wise man, I folded the ribbon in 4th's because it was a wide ribbon.
+I wanted to make a simple crown that would wrap around the top of the wise man's head.

 I used the same method for the third wise man’s crown, just with different ribbon.